 (Proposed Reorganization of Policy with proposed revisions in redline;

-Student Ratings Subcommittee 4/5/21)
+Student Ratings Subcommittee 4/5/21.
+Additional revisions based on consultation with Personnel Committee proposed on 3/30/22.)

 Teaching is central to the mission of the University and, therefore, its effectiveness must be assessed.
 This policy establishes the framework for the assessment of teaching effectiveness, including procedures for the two major components of the assessment: (a) peer evaluation of instruction, (b) student ratings of instruction.